- What We Do

 Food Security Situation

-Three decades of war, civil unrest and recurring natural disasters have left Afghanistan one of the poorest countries in the world despite growth in recent years.
-Millions of Afghans still live in severe poverty, with more than half the population living below the poverty line.
+Over three decades of war, civil unrest and recurring natural disasters have left Afghanistan one of the poorest countries in the world despite growth in recent years.
+Thirty six percent of Afghans live below the poverty line, and over half of the population is at serious risk of falling into poverty.

 Food Assistance Programs